 Combined with proper nutrition, exercise can help you lose fat, and that can assist in minimizing the appearance of cellulite, Thieme says.

 Research suggests exercise can also improve body composition and decrease the severity of cellulite by bringing better blood flow to fat tissue.

 Pro tip: BODi has hundreds of workouts to choose from.
 Find the routine that’s right for you.

 It’s important, however, to note that research on the connection between massage and cellulite is limited and inconclusive.

 That said, there are plenty of other, proven benefits of massage — like easing muscle tension and enhancing exercise recovery — so there’s no downside to giving it a try.

 5. Try skincare products with caffeine

 No topical product holds the secret to getting rid of cellulite overnight, but over-the-counter creams that contain caffeine can potentially help reduce its appearance, Adelzadeh says, because caffeine prevents excessive accumulation of fat in cells.

 “Caffeine works by temporarily constricting the blood vessels, which leads to fat cells shrinking,” she adds.
 “This can improve the look of an area — but keep in mind they’re not long-term solutions.”

-Before going under the knife or trying the deep freeze, though, it’s helpful to try some lifestyle shifts first — particularly nutrition and exercise.
+But before going under the knife, it’s helpful to try some lifestyle shifts first — particularly nutrition and exercise.